-HAW 202 is a continuation of HAW 201 focusing on further development and refinement of communication skills.
+This course is a continuation of HAW 201 focusing on further development and refinement of communication skills.
 Students will become more proficient in Hawaiian while gaining knowledge of more complex structures.

-Prerequisites: HAW 201 with a grade of C or better or equivalent.
+HAW 201 with a grade of C or better or equivalent or Instructor approval